-0-1 hour (can be repeated), by consent of Instructor
+0-1 hour (can be repeated), by audition and/or consent of instructor

 This course consists of select trios, quartets, quintets, jazz band or combos, and other like-instrument ensembles organized by audition according to interest and available students.
 Prerequisite: Simultaneous enrollment in college band and/or consent of instructor.
 (Fall, Spring)